-Impairment of long-lived assets
+Impairment of long-lived assets.
 In assessing the recoverability of the Company's long-lived assets, primarily operating equipment and intangible assets other than goodwill, the Company makes assumptions regarding estimated future cash flows and other factors to determine the fair value of the respective assets.
 As it relates to its operating equipment, the Company may estimate cash flows and make assumptions regarding useful lives based on internal historical operating data.
 If these estimates or their related assumptions change the fair value of these assets in the future, the Company may be required to record impairment charges.

-Self-insurance reserves
+Self-insurance reserves.
 The Company self-insures estimated costs associated with workers' compensation claims, hull and equipment liability and general business liabilities, up to certain limits.
 Insurance reserves are established for estimates of the loss that the Company will ultimately incur on reported claims, as well as estimates of claims that have been incurred but not yet reported.
 In determining its estimates, the Company incorporates historical loss experience and judgments about the present and expected levels of cost per claim.
 Trends in actual experience are a significant factor in determination of such reserves.

-Income taxes
+Income taxes.
 The Company calculates its current and deferred tax provision based on estimates and assumptions that could differ from the actual results reflected in income tax returns filed during the subsequent year.
 Adjustments based on filed returns are recorded when identified, which is generally in the third quarter of the subsequent year for U.S. federal and state provisions.
 The amount of income taxes the Company pays is subject to ongoing audits by federal, state and foreign tax authorities, which may result in proposed assessments.
 The Company's estimate for the potential outcome for any uncertain tax issue is highly judgmental.
-Upon the adoption of FASB Interpretation No. 48, "Accounting for Uncertainties in Income Taxes" ("Fin 48") on January 1, 2007, the Company reviews its tax positions to determine whether they are more likely than not sustainable upon examination by the appropriate taxing authority.
-The Company's future results may include favorable or unfavorable adjustments to estimated tax liabilities in the period the assessments are made or resolved or when statutes of limitation on potential assessments expire.
+Management believes it has adequately provided for potential losses that are both probable and reasonably estimable related to these matters.
+However, the Company's future results may include favorable or unfavorable adjustments to estimated tax liabilities in the period the assessments are made or resolved or when statutes of limitation on potential assessments expire.